SJCOE SCIENCE FAIR

 • Understanding of key vocabulary words.

 • Do they understand SAFETY?
-Should they be using goggles, protective gloves, clothing?
+Should they be using goggles, protective gloves, and clothing?
 Do they know what safety precautions to use?

 • Do you really understand their project?
 You should.